Gofiwa06/Bosa-Care/README.md

 If you have a logo or a screenshot, you can replace the placeholder text in the image URLs.

 This README is now expanded, professional, and ready to serve as the central documentation for your BOSA CARE project.

+# how to run
+demo login details
+dr.tumelo@bosacare.com password is Demo1234!
+kagiso.pheto@bosacare.com password is Demo1234!